No. 35 Squadron IAF: 1965 Indo-Pak War

-1971- Bangladesh Liberation War
+1971 Bangladesh Liberation War

 The war in 1971 provided this young squadron an opportunity to perform to its full potential.
 During the war, No.35 Sqn's Canberras flew day and night missions on both fronts.
 A total of 92 operational sorties amounting to 900 hours were undertaken by the squadron during the conflict.
 The highlight of war was its bombing of the oil refinery at Karachi - resulting in, according to a recce pilot, "the biggest blaze ever seen over South Asia."
 While the squadron lost an aircraft and two pilots (Flt Lt SC Sandal and Flt Lt KS Nanda) over Karachi, the raid earned Wg Cdr KK Badhwar a Vir Chakra.
 Over the course of the conflict the squadron earned one Ati Vishisht Seva Medal, five Vir Chakras, six Vishisht Seva Medals, one Vayu Sena Medal and three Mention-in-Despatches.

+Later operations

 The Squadron went on alert during Operation Safed Sagar in the summer of 1999.
 The squadron deployed a flight each to support offensive and defensive operations by Western and South Western Air Command (SWAC).
 No.35 Sqn's aircraft deployed to bases in Kashmir as well as to the Rann of Kutch.

+It was re-equipped with modified Canberra B(I) 58 and MiG-21Ms for dedicated EW role.
+In 1978, the unit was moved to AFS Bareilly.
+Since the 1980s, No.35 Squadron has played an important role in collaborating with DRDO in the evaluation of Electronic Warfare (EW) systems and armaments.
+The unit's Canberra flight was withdrawn in 1997 and re-equipped with EW-equipped MiG-21Ms.
+The unit also fills an important training role.
+In 2001 the Squadron phased out it Canberra B(I) 58.
+The squadron is currently in the process of upgrading its equipment from the MIG21 BIS aircraft.

-No 35 Sqn was last in news as the unit, which took over the Mig-25 Fleet when No. 102 Squadron IAF (Trisonics) was disbanded.
+In addition to providing support to offensive air operations, the Rapiers play a crucial role in providing flying effort towards EW related training for the IAF's own air defense units and currently operates from Bakshi-Ka-Talab.
+The squadron was number plated in 2019.
+Currently, only 2 MiG-21 Bison squadron remains in service.No 35 Sqn was last in news as the unit, which took over the Mig-25 Fleet when No. 102 Squadron IAF (Trisonics) was disbanded.
 The Canberra Flight of 35 Sqn has been dissolved and the Mig21-bis will also be retired over a period of time.
 No 35 Sqn has been reduced to paper status and the unit will acquire new aircraft and a new role in the near future.